Short Circuit (1986 film): Production

-In 2009, Austin Pendleton, who had gone to college with Short Circuit director John Badham, stated "some stuff was cut out of my part in [Short Circuit].
+In 2009, Austin Pendleton, who had gone to college with Badham, stated "some stuff was cut out of my part in [Short Circuit].
 And also the two leading roles were cast with really talented, attractive people who were not right for the parts.
 [The] script was just 'heartbreakingly' beautiful to read.
 And now it's a nice little slightly bland kids' movie.
 Nothing exactly wrong with it.
 Those two people who are in the leads are good, very likable, easy-to-work-with people, and have done some good work; they just weren't those people that were written in the script.
 And I said to John when it was about to open, 'Why did you cast them?'
 And he said, 'That was what the studio insisted on'.
 And it sort of ended the discussion.
 I said, 'Okay'.
 The film kind of works, but again, it was going to have been quite a beautiful film".
 According to Pendleton, the role Guttenberg ended up playing "...was a person who could not relate to other human beings, so he poured all that into the creation of the robot.
 Well, Steve, he's a lovely guy, and I think he's talented.
 I think he has a real sharp—especially in those days when they were hiring him all the time—he had a wonderful kind of charisma.
 Very easy, but utterly social.
 He's just so very engaging and open with people.
 He's wonderful to be on a movie with.
 He's just a real colleague.
 But he's just that way with people.
 He does not bring onscreen with him the problem that the character in that movie has.
 So you hear that he's shy and everything, but it's more like a convention than anything else.
 The perfect person for the role, 20 years earlier, would have been Dustin Hoffman.
 That thing that Dustin brought to The Graduate that a more affable actor would not have."

 Guttenberg and Bailey had previously worked together on the Police Academy series of films.

 Soundtrack

 Although no soundtrack album was released at the time, El DeBarge had a chart hit with the single "Who's Johnny (Theme from Short Circuit)".

-In 2008, Varèse Sarabande issued David Shire's score as part of their CD Club series of limited edition releases.
+Released in 1986 on the Gordy label, the single was used for the film and reached number three on the Billboard Hot 100 and number one on the Hot R&B Singles chart.
+In 2008, Varèse Sarabande released David Shire's score as part of their CD Club series of limited edition releases.
 The DeBarge song was not included or mentioned in the liner notes.
 The last three tracks are source music.

-The booklet claims the end title song is not used in the film.
-It is, however, on the soundtrack.
-The finale mix and end title are combined into one track but used separately in the film.